rudeboybert/forestecology/README.md

 draw these curves based on the posterior distribution. `bw_fit_model` gives the parameteres *compared* to a baseline.
 This is often not of interest.
-So to display these parameters as we care about them we have to sample from the baseline distrubiton and from the comparison one to get the posterior distribution of interest.
+So to display these parameters as we care about them we have to sample from the baseline distribution and from the comparison one to get the posterior distribution of interest.

 Here we re-run the Big Woods model but using the family as the group for